 Select a mixture of your favourite modules from our four-module groups:

-- Genetics - includes teaching from clinical geneticists and leading researchers with modules that cover important themes such as human genetics, evolution and plant and animal development.
+Genetic - includes teaching from clinical geneticists at St James hospital whilst other modules cover important themes such as sustainable agriculture, biotechnology as well plant and animal development.

 Projects are usually closely aligned to the research of the academic supervisor and provide access to our state-of-the-art faculties from super-resolution microscopy to supercomputing.